BY SOFO ARCHON

-A study reported in the Journal of Science shows how performing acts of kindness can make us feel happier.
+A study reported in the Journal of Science shows how simply performing acts of kindness can make us feel happier.
 Participants were divided in two groups, and each group was given a chunk of money.
-The first is requested to spend it on themselves, while the other to spend it as gifts to other people.
+The first was requested to spend it on themselves, while the other to spend it as gifts to other people.
 The result from this study was that those who spent the money on others reported an increase in their happiness levels.

-Another study for which 3,000 people participated found that 95% of volunteers reported that after helping others, they experiences what psychologists have termed a “helper’s high”–that is, an increased sense of well-being both on an physical and emotional level, as well as enhanced energy and serenity.
+Another study for which 3,000 people participated found that 95% of volunteers reported that after helping others, they experienced what psychologists have termed a “helper’s high”–that is, an increased sense of well-being both on an physical and emotional level, as well as enhanced energy and serenity.

 1. Marco Dondi, Francesca Simion, and Giovanna Caltran, “Can Newborns Discriminate Between Their Own Cry and the Cry of Another Newborn Infant?”
 Developmental Psychology 35, no 2 (1999): 418-426